stefanprodan/flagger-appmesh-gateway/README.md

 ### Internal Kubernetes Gateway

-Install the API Gateway scoped to a namespace:
+Install the API Gateway as NodePort scoped to a namespace:

 ```sh
 kubectl create ns test